Thursday, 23 November 2023

 There's a rich variety of walks and bike trails in the forests around Brodick Castle, from a picturesque gorge to easy forest roads.
 The hill path to Goatfell starts from here too, emerging from the shelter of the forest into open, rugged mountain country.

 Brodick Castle’s beautiful grounds are very popular with visitors and islanders.
-The Castle and Gardens are owned by the National Trust for Scotland, while the surrounding forests are looked after by Forestry Commission Scotland.
-Together they manage over 10 miles (16 km) of trails through gorgeous mixed woodland and forest, with sparkling views over Brodick Bay.
+The castle and gardens are owned by the National Trust for Scotland, while we look after the surrounding forests.
+Together we manage over 10 miles (16 km) of trails through gorgeous mixed woodland and forest, with sparkling views over Brodick Bay.

 A popular route to Goatfell starts at Cladach car park and follows a forest trail to the lower slopes of this amazing mountain.